Vyacheslav Molotov: Minister of Foreign Affairs

 Molotov was succeeded in his post as premier by Stalin.

 At first, Hitler rebuffed Soviet diplomatic hints that Stalin desired a treaty; but in early August 1939, Hitler allowed Foreign Minister Joachim von Ribbentrop to begin serious negotiations.
 A trade agreement was concluded on 18 August, and on 22 August Ribbentrop flew to Moscow to conclude a formal non-aggression treaty.
 Although the treaty is known as the Molotov–Ribbentrop Pact, it was Stalin and Hitler, not Molotov and Ribbentrop, who decided the content of the treaty.

-The most important part of the agreement was the secret protocol, which provided for the partition of Poland, Finland and the Baltic States between Nazi Germany and the Soviet Union and for the Soviet annexation of Bessarabia (then part of Romania, now Moldova).
+The most important part of the agreement was the secret protocol providing for the partition of Poland, Finland, and the Baltic States between Nazi Germany and the Soviet Union and for the Soviet annexation of Bessarabia (then part of Romania, now Moldova).
 The protocol gave Hitler the green light for his invasion of Poland, which began on 1 September.

-The pact's terms gave Hitler authorisation to occupy two thirds of Western Poland and the whole of Lithuania.
+The pact's terms authorised Hitler to occupy two-thirds of Western Poland and the whole of Lithuania.
 Molotov was given a free hand in relation to Finland.
 In the Winter War, a combination of fierce Finnish resistance and Soviet mismanagement resulted in Finland losing much of its territory but not its independence.
 The pact was later amended to allocate Lithuania to the Soviets in exchange for a more favourable border in Poland for Germany.
 The annexations led to horrific suffering and loss of life in the countries occupied and partitioned by both dictatorships.
 On 5 March 1940, Lavrentiy Beria gave Molotov, along with Anastas Mikoyan, Kliment Voroshilov and Stalin, a note proposing the execution of 25,700 Polish anti-Soviet officers in what has become known as the Katyn massacre.

 In November 1940, Stalin sent Molotov to Berlin to meet Ribbentrop and Hitler.
 In January 1941, British Foreign Secretary Anthony Eden visited Turkey in an attempt to get the Turks to enter the war on the Allies' side.
 The purpose of Eden's visit was anti-German, rather than anti-Soviet, but Molotov assumed otherwise.
 In a series of conversations with Italian Ambassador Augusto Rosso, Molotov claimed that the Soviets would soon be faced with an Anglo–Turkish invasion of the Crimea.
 The British historian D.C.
 Watt argued that on the basis of Molotov's statements to Rosso, it would appear that, in early 1941, Stalin and Molotov viewed Britain, rather than Germany, as the principal threat.

 Molotov meets with Joachim von Ribbentrop before they sign the German–Soviet Pact.

 The Molotov–Ribbentrop Pact governed Soviet–German relations until June 1941, when Hitler turned east and invaded the Soviet Union.
 Molotov was responsible for telling the Soviet people of the attack when he, instead of Stalin, announced the war.
 His speech, broadcast by radio on 22 June, characterised the Soviet Union in a role similar to that articulated by Winston Churchill in his early wartime speeches.
 The State Defence Committee was established soon after Molotov's speech.
 Stalin was elected chairman and Molotov was elected deputy chairman.